IfyAnene7/blog-post/README.md

 The model seems to be overfitting on the training set, whereby the training accuracies (**mean_train_score**) are much larger than the validation accuracy (**mean_cross_validation_score**).
 This is an issue, however, something less obvious seems to be happening here.

 Generally, the cross-validation score is meant to be representative of your test accuracy, but, because the model is evaluated numerous times on the validation data, which is meant to act as the **previously unseen data**, the model will come across a set of specific values of the hyperparameters that will give an overly optimistic validation accuracy.
-This phenomenon is known as **Overfitting on the validation set** or **Optimization bias** for short, and it is particularly evident when training a model and tuning it's hyperparameters on a small dataset.
+This phenomenon is known as **Overfitting on the validation set** or **Optimisation bias** for short, and it is particularly evident when training a model and tuning it's hyperparameters on a small dataset.

 To illustrate this further, imagine you are a teacher and you announce a quiz next week, but you don't give away any questions.